Joel Marciano Jr.

-Joel Joseph Sacro Marciano Jr. is a Filipino engineer, academic and the first and current Director General of the Philippine Space Agency, a government agency under the Office of the President in charge of the Philippines' national space program.
+Joel Joseph Sacro Marciano Jr. is a Filipino engineer, academic and the first Director General of the Philippine Space Agency, a government agency under the Office of the President in charge of the Philippines' national space program.

 Prior to his appointment as PhilSA administrator, Marciano served as acting Director of the Advanced Science and Technology Institute of the Philippine Department of Science and Technology.
 He is also a university professor at the University of the Philippines College of Engineering since 1994.
 Marciano has also served as the program head of the Philippine Scientific Earth Observation Microsatellite program (PHL-Microsat) that launched the first Philippine-made satellite, the Diwata-1, into space in April 2016.